Study and Teaching

 Social Studies Education at FAU

-The subject of Politik und Gesellschaft (“Politics and Society”, i.e. Social Studies), is composed of the academic disciplines of Political Science and Sociology.
-The objective of Political Science is to analyze and to explain political action with the following focal points: the development and structure of political institutions and decision-making, the constitutional, social and economic framework of politics and the guiding principles of political action and their justification.
+The subject of Politik und Gesellschaft (Social Studies) is composed of the academic disciplines of Political Science, Sociology and Social Studies’ teaching methodology.
+Political Science analyses and explains political action and phenomena with the following focal points: the development and structure of political institutions and decision-making, the constitutional, social and economic framework of politics and the guiding principles of political action and their justification (i.e. political ideas).

 Political Science itself is subdivided into three parts: